 Do not turn off the AV receiver and do not remove the USB device during the update process.

-- 12 The message "Completed!" appears on the front display of the AV receiver, indicating that the update has been completed. - 13 Using OON/STANDBY on the front panel, turn off the AV receiver and then remove the USB device.
+12 The message "Completed!" appears on the front display of the AV receiver, indicating that the update has been completed.

+Remove the USB device.